Watch CBS News

 In 2017, Le Mignot also received the "We Dream in Color" Michelle Obama Humanitarian Award for her reports that led to positive change in the lives of those who have endured challenging times.

 She has served as a Trustee of Ray Graham Association for People with Disabilities, an organization that supports children and adults with developmental disabilities in DuPage and Cook counties.
-Le Mignot is also on the Board of Trustees of Lifeline Humanitarian Organization.
+Le Mignot has also served on the Board of Trustees of Lifeline Humanitarian Organization.
 The group provides medical supplies and aid for war orphans throughout former Yugoslavia.
-She's on the Advisory Council for Smile Train, an organization that provides life-saving cleft-palate surgery for children in need around the world.
+She has served on the Advisory Council for Smile Train, an organization that provides life-saving cleft palate surgery for children in need worldwide.

-She graduated with honors from the University of South Florida with a B.A. in Mass Communications.
+She graduated with honors from the University of South Florida with a B.A. in Mass Communications and has a certificate in food and health from Stanford and completed the T. Colin Campbell plant-based certificate program at eCornell.

 Le Mignot has a daughter and lives in Chicago.